 To be recognised as Aboriginal, or to have others not recognised as Aboriginal.

 Aborigines do not all have the same skin colour and their physical differences shape their experiences as Aborigines.
-Some of the issues associated with identification were discussed on SBS’s insight, a black skinned Aborigine named Dallas Scott explained how his experience as an Aborigine was different from the white Aborigines on the basis of his skin colour.
+Some of the issues associated with identification were discussed on SBS’s Insight program.
+On the show, a black skinned Aborigine named Dallas Scott explained how his experience as an Aborigine was different from the white Aborigines on the basis of his skin colour.
 He gave an example of how the other Aborigines in the audience could walk out of the studio and easily hail a taxi because they looked white; however, he would struggle because he was black.
 Scott also explained that when he applied for a certificate of Aboriginality, it was denied, even though he was obviously of Aboriginal descent.
 Ironically, someone who was treated as an Aboriginal in in the operation of all aspects of his daily was not legally recognised as an Aborigine.

 Northern Territory MP and full blood Aboriginal woman Bess Price has also expressed concern that people with a dubious link to Aboriginality are claiming to be Aboriginal.
 For Price, the concern seems to be that the white Aborigines are recogniseed as cultural experts despite having no links to culture.
 Price has likened the situation to an American with a distant Russian ancestor being appointed to a diplomatic position to Russia on the grounds that he or she is Russian and therefore has knowledge of the culture.
 Just as Russians would be somewhat offended when having to deal with such a person that really doesn’t have insights into Russian culture, Price has been offended by having to deal with the white Aborigines that claim to be cultural experts but really know nothing at all.
 Finally, Price also stated that the white Aborigines were causing conflict by only identifying with their Aboriginal ancestry as they were creating an us-and-them dynamic with non-Aboriginal people.
 (Price was married to a Caucasian man and has mixed race children.)